StarPlayrX/bigmac/README.md

 * Improved Boot Screen Support

 ## ⚒️ Requirements
-* Mac Pro 2008 - 2012 or Xserve 2008 or later (It is not recommended to try it out on a supported Mac.)
+* Mac Pro 2008 - 2012.
+Xserves will be officially supported soon.
 * SIP, a.k.a.
 System Integrity Protection, must be disabled otherwise the patches will **never** fully function.
 To do so:
    * [Download OS X El Capitan 10.11](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg).
    * Open the DMG and run the package.